vamsi937/shadowpack/README.md

 ## Options

-Shadowpack supports 2 options, both of which are optional:
+shadowpacker supports 2 options, both of which are optional:

 - _shadow_type_ - _hard | soft_ (Defaults to soft)
 - _padding_ - _boolean_ (Defaults to false)